nullist/Project-Tango-Charlie/README.txt

 		HOUSES 				A player can buy a house.

-		FURNITURE 			A player can furnish a hous.
+		FURNITURE 			A player can furnish a house.

 		WEAPONS 			A player can posses weapons (illegal or non illegal)